The Bankrate promise

 You can only refinance your loans with private lenders, so proceed cautiously.
 Refinancing federal loans means you’ll lose certain benefits, like forbearance, forgiveness or the option to enroll in an income-driven repayment plan.
 But if you have great credit and can get a lower interest rate than what you’re paying now, refinancing might make sense in certain situations.

 Student loan settlement happens when you settle your student loans for less than what you owe.
 This option might benefit you if you’re far behind on your student loans and your credit score has already suffered.

 You’ll need a lump-sum amount to pay off the outstanding settled balance, and lenders aren’t required to settle.
 Yet some lenders are willing to consider settling for less if it helps them collect a significant portion of your unpaid debt.

 The U.S. Bankruptcy Code allows student loans to be discharged if borrowers demonstrate that not doing so will be an “undue hardship.”
 However, proving an undue hardship is difficult.
 Borrowers must meet the three guidelines of undue hardship, which is called the Brunner test:

 - You can prove that if forced to repay the loan, you could not maintain a minimal standard of living.

 - You demonstrate that the hardship will continue for much of your loan repayment period.

-- You made good faith efforts to repay the loan before you filed for bankruptcy.
+- You made good-faith efforts to repay the loan before you filed for bankruptcy.

 It’s technically possible to discharge student loans in bankruptcy, and there are currently attempts in the House and Senate to make discharging federal and private student loans easier.
-However, you should realize it will be an uphill battle to prove that repaying your student loans will impose an undue hardship on you.
+However, you should realize that it will be an uphill battle to prove that repaying your student loans will impose an undue hardship on you.